-Stock options and awards may be granted to the directors, officers and key employees of the Company.
+Stock options and awards may be granted to the directors, officers and employees of the Company.
 The exercise price for any non-qualified stock option (NQSO) or incentive stock option (ISO) granted may not be less than 100% (or 110% in the case of ISOs granted to an employee who is deemed to own in excess of 10% of the outstanding common stock) of the fair market value of the shares of common stock at the time the NQSO or ISO is granted.
 Grants under stock option plans are made and administered by the board of directors.
 IMH currently has a 1995 Stock Option, Deferred Stock and Restricted Stock Plan (1995 Plan).
-During 2001 the board of directors and stockholders approved a new Stock Option, Deferred Stock and Restricted Stock Plan (2001 Plan), collectively, (the Stock Option Plans).
-Each Stock Option Plan provides for the grant of qualified incentive stock options (ISOs), options not qualified (NQSOs), deferred stock, and restricted stock, and, in the case of the 2001 Plan, dividend equivalent rights and, in the case of the 1995 Plan, stock appreciation rights and limited stock appreciation rights awards (Awards).
+During 2001 the board of directors and stockholders approved a new Stock Option, Deferred Stock and Restricted Stock Plan (2001 Plan).
+The 1995 Plan and the 2001 Plan shall collectively be referred to as the Stock Option Plans.
+Each Stock Option Plan provides for the grant of qualified incentive stock options (ISOs) options not qualified (NQSOs), deferred stock, and restricted stock, and, in the case of the 2001 Plan, dividend equivalent rights and, in the case of the 1995 Plan, stock appreciation rights and limited stock appreciation rights awards (Awards).
+To enable IMH to deduct, in full, all amounts of ordinary income recognized by its executive officers in connection with the exercise of non-qualified stock options granted in the future, stockholders approved an amendment to the 2001 stock option plan in June 2003 that limits the maximum number of shares for which stock options may be granted to any eligible employee in any fiscal year to 1,500,000 shares.

-In December 2002 the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure" (SFAS 148), an amendment of FASB Statement No. 123, "Accounting for Stock-Based Compensation," (SFAS 123).
+In December 2002 the Financial Accounting Standards Board (FASB) issued Statement of Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure" (SFAS 148), an amendment to FASB Statement No. 123, "Accounting for Stock-Based Compensation," (SFAS 123).
 SFAS 148 amends SFAS 123 to provide alternative methods of transition for a voluntary change to the fair value method of accounting for stock-based employee compensation.
 In addition, SFAS 148 amends the disclosure requirements of SFAS 123 to require prominent disclosures in both annual and interim financial statements.
 On December 15, 2002 IMH adopted the disclosure requirements of SFAS 148.
-SFAS No. 123 established financial accounting standards for stock-based employee compensation plans, which permits management to choose either a fair value based method or an intrinsic value based method of accounting for its stock-based compensation arrangements in accordance with APB Opinion No. 25 (APB 25).
+SFAS 123 established financial accounting standards for stock-based employee compensation plans, which permits management to choose either a fair value based method or an intrinsic value based method of accounting for its stock-based compensation arrangements in accordance with APB Opinion No. 25 (APB 25).
 SFAS 123 requires pro forma disclosures of net earnings (loss) computed as if the fair value based method had been applied in financial statements of companies that continue to follow the intrinsic value method in accounting for such arrangements under APB 25.
 SFAS 123 applies to all stock-based employee compensation plans in which an employer grants shares of its stock or other equity instruments to employees except for employee stock ownership plans.
 SFAS 123 also applies to plans in which the employer incurs liabilities to employees in amounts based on the price of the employer's stock, i.e., stock option plans, stock purchase plans, restricted stock plans and stock appreciation rights.
 The statement also specifies the accounting for transactions in which a company issues stock options or other equity instruments for services provided by non-employees or to acquire goods or services from outside suppliers or vendors.